Kazuo Umezu: Folklore and monsters

+Intergenerational conflict

 Many of his manga feature intergenerational conflict between children and adults.
-The children of the deserted school in The Drifting Classroom are immediately betrayed by their teachers and need to fight for their own survival.
-In Watashi wa Shingo, children are the only ones able to communicate and have an emotional connection with an AI computer.
-Umezu explained that he himself finds the world of children more relatable, as children are much more open to illogical and adaptable in their thinking: "I’m writing about myself in a way.
+Umezu initially focused on this topic as he found that relationships between mothers and children in shōjo manga in the early 1960s were portrayed only as caring, never as scary.
+His manga Reptilia depicts an intense conflict between a schoolgirl and her sick mother, who turns out to be a snake woman when she visits her in hospital.
+Manga scholar Tsuchiya Dollase compares this character with the Jungian "Terrible Mother".
+The children of the deserted school in The Drifting Classroom are immediately betrayed by their teachers and need to fight for their survival.
+In My Name Is Shingo, children are the only ones able to communicate with and have an emotional connection with an AI computer.
+Umezu explained that he himself finds the world of children more relatable, as children are much more open and adaptable to illogical thinking: "I’m writing about myself in a way.
 I don’t want to become an adult and 'grow up.'"

 Reception and legacy

 His works inspired a new generation of horror manga artists.
-Junji Ito and Toru Yamazaki cite him as one of their biggest influences and Kanako Inuki got her career start in a magazine compiled by him.
-Rumiko Takahashi brief worked as an assistant for him, while he was working on Makoto-chan.
+Junji Ito, Toru Yamazaki and Minetarō Mochizuki cite him as one of their biggest influences and Kanako Inuki got her career start in a magazine compiled by him.
+Rumiko Takahashi briefly worked as an assistant for him, while he was working on Makoto-chan.
 His reputation gave him the nickname "god of horror manga" (ホラーまんがの神様) in Japanese media.

+Umezu's manga broke with the norms of the commercial manga industry at the time that he started publishing in major magazines in the mid 1960s and created a boom around horror manga in the late 1960s.
+Tsuchiya Dollase writes: "The monstrous mothers must certainly have scared the audience; at the same time, however, the torture of the pretty but superficial heroines by these horrifying mothers must have given the same audience a certain pleasure."

 Umezu regularly received complaint letters from parents in the beginning of his career due to his horror visuals and also editors of magazines would ask him to scale down the violence in his imagery.
 He remarks in an interview: "I was protested but never boycotted.
 I considered such criticism to be a form of praise."
 He was critical of watering down horror elements: "Old Japanese folk stories and fairy tales could be unflinchingly brutal.
 They come from a time when tragedy and carnage was an everyday part of life.
 Now we have people calling to water them down, which essentially whitewashes history.
 It’s insulting to the memory of those who suffered to bring us these stories."